Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

-\textbf{Evaluation Metrics.} To quantitatively evaluate our method for expression transfer, we use Pearson's correlation coefficient (PCC) and mean square error (MSE) to measure the correlation and difference between AU intensities of source images and generated target images, respectively.
-The average results of PCC and MSE over all AUs (Avg) are also shown.
+To quantitatively evaluate our method for expression transfer, we use intra-class correlation (ICC(3,1))~\cite{shrout1979intraclass} and mean square error (MSE) to measure the correlation and difference between AU intensities of real source images and generated target images respectively, in which the value of ICC ranges from $-1$ to $1$.
+We report the average results of ICC and MSE over all AUs, abbreviated as Avg.
 Besides, we evaluate identity preservation by conducting face verification between real images and generated images, with accuracy and true accept rate at $1\%$ false accept rate (TAR@FAR=$1\%$) reported.
+We also report the accuracy of transferring gaze direction, which is a typical characteristic of facial fine-grained expression.